diegomichel/diegomichel.github.io_source/content/document/cv_english.md

         <li>Developed D3.js visualization with data from GlassFrog API.</li>
         <li>Frontend development using Bootstrap.</li>
         <li>Managed and configured apps on Heroku.</li>
-        <li>Guided a non-technical person on how to use Git, Heroku and c9.io.</li>
+        <li>Guided a non-technical person on how to use Git, Heroku, and c9.io.</li>
       </ul>
     </div>
   </div>